Hand Arm Vibration Syndrome Compensation Claims

 - Carpal Tunnel Syndrome.

-In general, HAVS may not be the most debilitating industrial disease people claim for.
-However, it can still affect how people can use their hands and arms, limiting mobility for hours at a time.
-It is also a condition that affects your ability to work, particularly in body areas like joints, blood vessels and
+HAVS can affect how people can use their hands and arms, limiting mobility for hours at a time.
+HAVS can also affect your ability to work, particularly because it affects key parts of the body like joints and blood vessels.

 And yet, despite all of this, HAVS still remains very preventable.
-So if you suffer from Hand/Arm Vibration Syndrome, consider making a claim compensation.
+So if you suffer from Hand Arm Vibration Syndrome, consider making a HAVS claim for compensation.

-In short, the Control of Vibration at Work Regulations 2005 stipulates employers have a responsibility to protect their employees.
+The Control of Vibration at Work Regulations 2005 stipulates employers have a responsibility to protect their employees, to prevent workers from developing injuries like HAVS.
 Additionally, the law places a duty on employers to minimise the risks common to hand-operated vibration machinery including power tools.
-Therefore, your employer should take steps to reduce the risk of developing Hand-Arm Vibration Syndrome.
+Therefore, your employer should take steps to reduce the risk of developing Hand Arm Vibration Syndrome.

-- Giving employees the right tools suitable for the jobs/tasks you perform.
+- Giving employees the right tools suitable for the job.

 - Enabling regular breaks from using vibrating machinery and tools.